tinh-tinh/docs/docs/fundamental/guard.md

 # Guard

+A middleware responsible to manage access to controller.

 ![guard](./img/guard.png)

 Guard is a middleware only use for manage access in route.
 It is a function return bool value if true the route can be handler, else app will throw 403 error.
 Have two guard for each level. `Guard` for Controller and `AppGuard` for Module.